westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 All zones of the device(s) used to back a *dm-zoned* target are separated into 2 types:

-1. **Metadata zones** These are randomly writable zones used to store metadata.
+1. **Metadata zones** These are randomly-writable zones that are used to store metadata.
 Randomly writable zones may be conventional zones or sequential write preferred zones (host-aware devices only).
 Metadata zones are not reported as usable capacity to the user.
 If an additional regular block device is used for write buffering, metadata zones are stored on this cache device.

 2. **Data zones** All remaining zones of the device.
-The majority of these zones will be sequential zones which are used used exclusively for storing user data.
-The conventional zones (or part of the sequential write preferred zones on a host-aware device) may be used also for buffering user random writes.
+The majority of these zones are sequential zones, which are used exclusively for storing user data.
+   The conventional zones (or part of the sequential-write-preferred zones on a host-aware device) may be used also for buffering user random writes.
    User data may thus be stored either in conventional zone or in a sequential zone.